renuo/moirai/README.md

 #### 2. Create a Personal Access Token (PAT) on GitHub

-You will need a Personal Access Token (PAT) with the `Content - Write` permission to create branches and pull requests.
+You will need a Personal Access Token (PAT) with the `Content - Write` permission to allow Octokit to create branches and pull requests.

 -	Go to GitHub Token Settings.
 -	Click Generate New Token.